WordPress/gutenberg/packages/components/src/navigator/navigator-button/README.md

 ### `attributeName`: `string`

-The HTML attribute used to identify the `NavigatorButton`, which is used by `Navigator` to restore focus.
+The HTML attribute used to identify the `Navigator.Button`, which is used by `Navigator` to restore focus.

 -   Required: No
 -   Default: `id`